You can change a workspace’s settings after creation. Workspace settings are separated into several pages.

 Click the icon beside the ID to copy it to your clipboard.

 The display name of the workspace.

 Warning: Some API calls refer to a workspace by its name, so changing the name may break existing integrations.

 Enter a brief description of the workspace's purpose or types of infrastructure.

 Whether to use Terraform Cloud as the Terraform execution platform for this workspace.

-The default value is "Remote", which instructs Terraform Cloud to perform Terraform runs on its own disposable virtual machines.
-This provides a consistent and reliable run environment, and enables advanced features like Sentinel policy enforcement, cost estimation, notifications, version control integration, and more.
+Specifying the "Remote" execution mode instructs Terraform Cloud to perform Terraform runs on its own disposable virtual machines.
+This provides a consistent and reliable run environment and enables advanced features like Sentinel policy enforcement, cost estimation, notifications, version control integration, and more.